glycoinfo/GLIC/seminar/index.md

 # GLIC seminar series
 The aim of the GLIC seminar series is to introduce and promote software tools and databases to the bioinformatics and (glyco-)biology community.
+If you want to learn more about GLIC please visit our [home page](https://glic.glycoinfo.org/).

 <br>